CSC 234 Data Visualization

 of class on the day it is due.
 You must turn in both

-your code and a set of pdf or image files (png, jpg, etc.) showing your visualizations.
+your code and a set of image files (png, jpg, etc.) showing your visualizations.

 No lates will be accepted.